choonghyunryu/dlookr/README.md

 ![](figures/README-resolving2-1.png)<!-- -->

-The raw data seems to contain 0, as there is a -Inf in the log converted value.
+It seems that the raw data contains 0, as there is a -Inf in the log converted value.
 So this time, convert it to “log+1”.

 ``` r
 Advertising_log <- transform(carseats$Advertising, method = "log+1")